ValFil-ex/small-study-projects/README.md

 Implemented using php, js, css (Docker for dev)

+See it in action: https://dev-cms-wp-filatova.pantheonsite.io/

 ----------------------------------------------

 ## TWENTY NINETEEN CHILD  - a Wordpress custom child-theme based on Twenty Nineteen Theme.
 Changes background color of the archive page for specific terms of custom taxonomy types

 Implemented using php, css (Docker for dev)

+See it in action: https://dev-cms-wp-filatova.pantheonsite.io/